Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Methodology

 \subsection{Financial Evaluation Measure}

 Traditional measures to evaluate credit scoring models include the area under the receiver operating characteristic curve (AUC), the Brier score, the Kolmogorov-Smirnov (K-S) statistic, the F1-Score, and the misclassification rate \citep{LESSMANN2015124}.
 Nevertheless, none of these measures takes into account the business and financial realities that take place in lending.
 The costs incurred by the financial institution to acquire customers, or the profit expected from a particular client, are not considered in the evaluation of the different models \citep{CorreaBahnsen2015}.
-Recent approaches have included the Expected Maximum Profit measure \citep{VERBRAKEN2014505} and the example-dependent cost-sensitive approach for credit scoring \citep{CorreaBahnsen2014b}, which we used in this work.
+Recent approaches have included the Expected Maximum Profit (EMP) measure \citep{VERBRAKEN2014505} and the example-dependent cost-sensitive approach (EDCS) for credit scoring \citep{CorreaBahnsen2014b}, both of which we used in this work.
+The former uses a distributional estimation for the losses, while the latter uses a fixed loss value where the entire distribution is located in a single point.
+Thus, the EMP measure will give a more forward-looking, albeit less certain, view of the expected profit, while the ECDS approach will give a more realistic expectation of the short-term performance of the model.

+The EMP approach developed by Verbraken et al. \citet{VERBRAKEN2014505} is a profit-based classification performance measure, where the expected profits and losses of a granted loan are considered in order to assets a business-focused performance.
+EMP assumes constant ROI and a Loss Given Default (LGD) distribution with two point masses $\lambda=0$ with a probability $p_0$ of complete recovery and $\lambda=1$ with probability $p_1$ of complete loss.
+Thus, EMP is defined as